oz123/awesome-c/README.md

 ## Tools ##

-This is a list of useful programs to help you write and debug C code which are *not* editors, libraries or compilers.
+Useful programs to help you write and debug C code which are *not* editors, libraries or compilers.

 * [Artistic Style][314] - A fast and small automatic source code formatter that supports C. [LGPL-3.0][5].